serverlessworkflow/specification/specification.md

 * Reference a sub-workflow invocation via the `subFlowRef` property.

-In the event-based scenario a service, or a set of services we want to invoke are not exposed via a specific resource URI for example, but can only be invoked via events.
+In the event-based scenario a service, or a set of services we want to invoke are not exposed via a specific resource URI for example, but can only be invoked via an event.
 The [eventRef](#EventRef-Definition) property defines the referenced `produced` event via its `triggerEventRef` property and a `consumed` event via its `resultEventRef` property.